tdongsi/tdongsi.github.io/source/_posts/Vertica/2015-12-09-set-up-three-node-vertica-sandbox-vms-on-mac.markdown

 ### Using Vertica VM from HPE support?

 If you already downloaded Vertica VM from HP website, you might consider cloning that VM and configuring the clones to make a three-node VM cluster of Vertica.
-Here are the basic steps of cloning VM on Mac OSX using VMWare Fusion if you are interested in going in that direction:
+Here are the basic steps of cloning VM on Mac OSX using VMWare Fusion if you are interested in that direction:

 1. Download Vertica VM from [HPE support website](https://my.vertica.com/download/vertica/community-edition/).
 1. Start up the Vertica VM in VMWare Fusion.
 Make sure the VM can connect to Internet.
    1. Username: dbadmin.
 Password: password.
 Root password: password.
 From [here](https://my.vertica.com/docs/7.1.x/HTML/Content/Authoring/GettingStartedGuide/DownloadingAndStartingVM/DownloadingAndStartingVM.htm).
 1. Change the hostname to a shorter name.
 1. Turn off the VM.
-1. Clone in VMWare Fusion using "Full Clone" option.
+1. Clone in VMWare Fusion using "Create Full Clone" option (NOTE "Create Linked Clone").
-1. Start up 3 machines.
+1. Start up the three virtual machines.
-1. Change the hostname of the two clones into something different: e.g., vertica72b and vertica72c.
+1. Change the hostname of the two new clones into something different: e.g., vertica72b and vertica72c.
 1. Make sure all 3 nodes can be connected to Internet, having some IP address.
-Obtain the IP addresses for each node (ip addr).
+Obtain the IP addresses for each node (`ip addr` command).

-Depending on the version of VM that you download, you might be hit with the following problem:
+Depending on the version of VM that you downloaded, you might be hit with the following problem:

-* Vertica is already installed on that Vertica VM as a single-host cluster.
-You cannot expand the cluster to three VM nodes without uninstalling and reinstalling Vertica.
+* Vertica is already installed on that VM as a single-host cluster.
+You cannot expand the cluster to three VM nodes (without uninstalling and reinstalling Vertica).

+You will get the following error message when trying to use Vertica tools to expand the cluster:

 ``` plain Error message when trying to expand
 [dbadmin@vertica ~]$ sudo /opt/vertica/sbin/update_vertica -A 192.168.5.174